michaelpq/michaelpq.github.io/manuals/postgresql/kerberos/index.markdown

-Now create the KDC database for the realm setup with the following command (if the database does not create, you may have to create by yourself /var/lib/krb5kdc which is the default path of the database for ArchLinux, and note as well that a password is expected here):
+Now create the KDC database for the realm setup with the following command (if the database does not create, you may have to create by yourself /var/lib/krb5kdc which is the default path of the database for Linux, and note as well that a password is expected here):

     kdb5_util create -s